Vision Zero SF

 Goal Status: NEEDS IMPROVEMENT

-The chart below shows traffic fatalities by fiscal year.
-For calendar-year reporting and the most up to date reports, news, and other data on Vision Zero, refer to the official Vision Zero SF web page.
+The chart below shows traffic fatalities by calendar year.
+For the most up to date reports, news, and other data on Vision Zero, refer to the official Vision Zero SF web page.

 - Statewide Integrated Traffic Records System (SWITRS) was used to report traffic deaths from 2009-2012, restricting to San Francisco City and County jurisdiction, including streets that intersect with freeways.